Loading Now

 Night Bazaar along Chan Klan Road in Chiang Mai.

-One of the main reasons why the Chiang Mai Night Market is considered cheap is the proximity to the source of products and the lower cost of living here in Chiang Mai.
+One of the main reasons the Chiang Mai Night Market is considered affordable is its proximity to the source of products and the lower cost of living in Chiang Mai.
+Please note that there are multiple markets, night bazaars, and complexes in this area.
+Overall, people refer to it as the night market.

-Walking along Chan Klan Road, you will notice all the different bazaars, with names like Vieng Ping Night Bazaar, which is comprised of a two-storey mezzanine arcade where travellers or shoppers can find crafts, antiques, and clothing.
+Walking along Chan Klan Road, you will notice the various bazaars.
+One of them is Vieng Ping Night Bazaar, a two-storey mezzanine arcade where travellers or shoppers can find crafts, antiques, and clothing.

-Just across the road, you will see the Kalare Centre, another covered night bazaar offering similar crafts, souvenirs, clothes, and the occasional restaurant and bar.
+Just across the road, you will find the Kalare Centre, another covered night bazaar offering a similar range of crafts, souvenirs, clothes, and the occasional restaurant and bar.

 chiang-mai-night-market-souvenirs Chiang Mai Night Market